 The magazine release on the Grand Power Stribog is ambidextrous and its positioned very similarly to an AR-15 style magazine release.

-So, you can press with your trigger finger whether you’re a right or left-handed shooter, it’s easy to actuate, the magazine falls free for the most part although they might stick depending on the angle you’re trying to drop the mag at.
+You can press with your trigger finger whether you’re a right or left-handed shooter, it’s easy to actuate, the magazine falls free for the most part although they might stick depending on the angle you’re trying to drop the mag at.

 Magazine Well (Magwell)